thoughtbot/humid/README.md

   }
 end

+# Common development options
+# You may need to use single_threaded mode with Spring
+# MiniRacer::Platform.set_flags! :single_threaded
+#
-# If using puma in single mode
+# If you're using Puma in single mode:
 # Humid.create_context
 ```